 The Essex coastal area includes several islands of substantial size: Brockway Island (estimated 25 acres): Thatchbed Island (estimated 25 acres): and a disconnected part of the Great Meadow (Essex Island) on which a marina takes up most of the area (estimated 25 acres).
 In soil and topography they are all similar to the character of the Great Meadow.
 Thatchbed Island is undeveloped and partly owned by the Essex Land Conservation Trust.

-Updated sizing following a real estate transaction in 2014 sizes Essex Island at 13.2 acres, some erosion since 1989 is partly to blame for the reduction.
-Erosion has also reduced Thatchbed Island to about 8 acres .

 7. Present Boating Facilities

 At present Essex has four marinas and five yacht clubs.
 It has also a few public launching facilities and a fair number of private berths and moorings.

+UPDATE 2018:

 As of 2017, Essex has five marinas (three under common ownership) and five yacht clubs.
 There are two public boat launching facilities, one for small craft and the other capable of handling larger trailered vessels.
 Hand launching small craft such as kayaks is possible at a number of public access sites.
+What is the actual change?

+UPDATE 2018

 During the yachting season, roughly May through October, the marinas have these capacities:

 Moorings: 81 (13 for boats under 25’)